kilfour/QuickFuzzr/reference.md

 • Use a fallback: Fuzzr.OneOf(values).WithDefault()
 • Guard upstream: values.Any() ?
 Fuzzr.OneOf(values) : Fuzzr.Constant(default!).
 ```
+- An overload exists that takes `params (int Weight, T Value)[] values` arguments in order to influence the distribution of generated values.
+- An overload exists that takes `params (int Weight, FuzzrOf<T> Generator)[] values` arguments in order to influence the distribution of generated values.
+### Fuzzr Shuffle
 ## Fuzzr Extension Methods
 ### Ext Fuzzr Apply
 ### Ext Fuzzr As Object